Equinamity-A Revolution in Horse and Rider Training

 The identities of competitors have been concealed.
 This has been done so that riders, trainers, owners, farriers, connections with high public profiles would not be embarrassed.
 This is because the shoeing situation represents a serious criticism of their standard of care.
 It is made even worse by another important fact.
 This refers to the extent of the shoeing problems.
 Because of this, owners, riders and trainers are probably unaware of the actual damage being inflicted on their horses.

-Also, the problems are apparent irrespective of the current ages of the blacksmiths/ farriers; they commit the same mistakes whether they are in their 20’s or 60’s.
-The suggests that some fundamental training methods have remained largely unchanged during the last few decades.
+Also, the problems are occur irrespective of the current ages of the blacksmiths/farriers; they commit the same mistakes whether they are in their 20’s or 60’s.
+The suggests a deep-rooted program of training with fundamental methods that have remained largely unchanged during the last few decades